 I’ve started watching a new Spanish TV programme at the gym.
 It’s called Hache and is set in Barcelona in 1965.
-While it deals with the somewhat unsavory side of the heroin trade, it occassionally features glimpses of the Barcelona I remember from previous visits.
+While it deals with the somewhat unsavoury side of the heroin trade, it occasionally features glimpses of the Barcelona I remember from previous visits.

 For instance in today’s episode a character was left on the steps of the ‘Sant Pau’ and, shortly afterwards, we saw the main character (Hache) walking across this courtyard:

 There was also a lovely interior shot of her walking up the stairs of the building I was standing in to take the above photograph.
 It’s such an amazing place that once seen I don’t think it’s easily forgotten.
 I felt a bit ‘homesick’ for Barcelona.

 Still, there was to be no real Spanish travel for me today.
 I have a haircut on Friday so I had to dye my hair today.

 The other day Mirinda said that my hair has started getting a bit too light, something I agree with, so this time I went a shade (or three) darker.
 Actually I went for light brown rather than dark blonde.
 This is a fine colour distinction that is actually beyond me however, it does make a difference.
 I didn’t take a before shot but this is how it looked afterwards.

 It looks like it has reddish highlights but that’s because I’m standing directly beneath the ceiling lantern.
 Whatever, I think it’s a bit more ‘natural’ than what it was earlier in the day.